Regulations Amending the Canada Labour Standards Regulations: SOR/2020-226

-His Excellency the Governor General in Council, on the recommendation of the Minister of Agriculture and Agri-Food, pursuant to sections 6 (see footnote a) and 61 of the Canadian Wheat Board Act (see footnote b), hereby makes the annexed Regulations Amending the Canadian Wheat Board Contingency Fund Regulations.
+Therefore, Her Excellency the Governor General in Council, on the recommendation of the Minister of Labour, pursuant to paragraph 264(1)(j.5) footnote c of the Canada Labour Code footnote b, makes the annexed Regulations Amending the Canada Labour Standards Regulations.

 REGULATORY IMPACT ANALYSIS STATEMENT